-PRICE BY YOUR RULES
+PRICE AND BID BY YOUR RULES

 Pricing Parameters For Real Estate Agents